-If this letter has piqued your interest in how technology is remaking the world around us, consider joining us at Stripe Sessions, our in-person annual conference, taking place May 6-8 at the Moscone Center in San Francisco.
+If this letter has piqued your interest in how technology is remaking the world around us, consider joining us at Stripe Sessions, our in-person annual conference, taking place from 6 to 8 May at the Moscone Center in San Francisco.
 You'll hear from industry leaders, founders, and developers all building on Stripe, and we'll share our plans for the year ahead.
 You can register at sessions.stripe.com.